 Lexus UX 250h reliability & safety

-While the Lexus UX is a new model, there’s plenty of data and history on other Lexus cars, as well as equivalent Toyotas on which it's based.
-The firm has performed consistently well in our annual Driver Power satisfaction survey, proving owners are, on the whole, very content with their cars.
+While the Lexus UX is a relatively new model, there’s plenty of data and history on other Lexus cars, as well as equivalent Toyotas on which it's based.
+The firm has performed consistently well in the Driver Power satisfaction survey, proving owners are, on the whole, very content with their cars.

-Safety has always been a big selling point for Toyota and its premium sub-brand Lexus, and the UX comes loaded with all the latest technology.
-While it hasn’t been crash-tested by Euro NCAP just yet, we expect it to perform well when the time comes.
+Safety has always been a big selling point for Toyota and its premium sub-brand Lexus, and the UX comes loaded with all the latest technology, along with a five-star seal of approval from the independent experts at Euro NCAP.

 Lexus UX reliability & problems

-The Lexus UX on went on sale in 2018, so it's too new to have featured in the latest Driver Power owner satisfaction survey.
-However, Lexus owners are a passionate bunch and have raved about the dependability of their cars for years.
+The Lexus UX only went on sale in 2019, and there haven't yet been enough responses for it to feature in the latest edition of the Auto Express Driver Power owner satisfaction survey.
+However, Lexus owners are a passionate bunch and have raved about the dependability of their cars and the service they get from dealers for years, and the fact that six of the top ten most reliable cars in 2020 were from Toyota or Lexus speaks for itself.